netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 {{!RFC8519}} defines Access Control Lists (ACLs) as a user-ordered set of filtering rules.
 The model targets the configuration of the filtering behavior of a device.
 However, the model structure, as defined in {{!RFC8519}}, suffers from a set of limitations.
-This document describes these limitations and specifies an enhanced ACL structure ({{sec-module}}).
+This document identifies these limitations and specifies an enhanced ACL structure, introducing augmentations to the ACL base model ({{sec-module}}).
 The motivation of such enhanced ACL structure is discussed in detail in {{ps}}.

 When managing ACLs, it is common for network operators to group match elements in pre-defined sets.
 The consolidation into group matches